Hotel guests evacuated after shophouses partially collapse along Syed Alwi Road

-SINGAPORE: Two hotels in the Little India area had to evacuate their guests in the early hours of Tuesday (Oct 8) following the partial collapse of two shophouses on Syed Alwi Road.
+SINGAPORE: Two hotels in Little India had to evacuate their guests in the early hours of Tuesday (Oct 8) following the partial collapse of two shophouses on Syed Alwi Road.

 A third hotel reported damage following the incident.